LucaFrisoni/Twitter--Clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## About this apliccation

+In this application, you will find an interface that closely resembles what Twitter looked like in the past.
+Here, you can create tweets, like them, and even leave comments on them.

+We have a section dedicated to editing your profile, where you can adjust your name and choose a profile picture and banner that best suit your preferences.
+You can also follow your contacts and see how many followers and likes you have.
+Finally, we offer a small statistical module that allows you to view your likes and analyze their daily and weekly trends.